 So reading that chapter hit home.
 When that wasp crashed into my beer, it was like an exclamation mark!
 That’s what I got out of that moment: “Take note!”

-Thank you, little wasp, for helping and setting up this story.
+Maybe a person reads this, and gets inspired to find some help.
+So thank you, little wasp, for helping and setting up this story.